DanieleOttaviano/Omnivisor/README.md

 Each environment consists of:
 - **Pre-Built Components**: Board-specific firmware and dependencies that are not intended for modification (e.g., board-specific firmware).
-- **To-Build Components**: Customizable software built using this repository (e.g., kernels, hypervisors, and RunPHI itself).
+- **To-Build Components**: Customizable software built using this repository (e.g., kernels, hypervisors).

 A dedicated configuration script (`<target>-<backend>.sh`) defines the set of components, Git repositories, commits, and compilation flags for each environment.